 The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 The Financial Accounting Standards Board (FASB) provides authoritative guidance regarding U.S. GAAP through the Accounting Standards Codification (ASC) and related Accounting Standards Updates (ASUs).
 The financial statements include certain prior year summarized comparative information in total but not by fund.
-Also, certain prior year disclosures are not included.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Association's financial statements for the year ended December 31, 2019, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Association's financial statements for the year ended December 31, 2021, from which the summarized information was derived.